DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 - Mapping values are not allowed (?) i.e. `libfabric@2.0.0:`
 - `Python 3.10` becomes `Python 3.1`
 - The caching is currently only stable in the `develop` branch due to issues with the hashes.
+- There are some subtle details in the [VTMP format](https://olcf.github.io/velocity/reference/vtmp.html) that are not well explained or validated at runtime by `velocity`, e.g. multi line bash for loops may work when building sif images, but are illegal when building Docker containers.
+VTMP looks like bash, but is actually only a not so well defined subset of it.
+- Velocity is still somewhat immature.
+It has some rough edges and the documentation is a bit unclear and poorly structured.

 ## Nice to have features